renanfferreira/poc-oauth-facebook-react/README.md

+To render this app, call the method window.mount() (coded this way for studies purposes)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Para o app ser renderizado, é necessário chamar o método window.mount() (foi realizado desta forma para estudar outros requisitos)

 ## Available Scripts